McKamey Manor: Media coverage

-McKamey Manor was featured extensively in the 2017 documentary film Haunters: The Art of the Scare, and on the Netflix original series Dark Tourist.
+McKamey Manor was featured in the 2017 documentary film Haunters: The Art of the Scare, and on the Netflix original series Dark Tourist.
 It is also the subject of the 2023 Hulu documentary Monster Inside: America's Most Extreme Haunted House.

-A YouTuber by the name of RecklessBen has also made a series of videos surrounding the Manor, including videos exposing secrets of McKamey Manor.
-YouTubers Trilogy Media have also made a documentary-style video on the topic, bringing in victims of McKamey's alleged abuse to narrate their experience.
+A critical series of videos on YouTube by Ben Schneider, on his Reckless Ben account, accumulated millions of views, went "viral" trying to shut down the manor, and became the legal owner of the company name.
+As stated by The Guardian, Ben discovered: "McKamey was now only operating a physical bootcamp in his front garden instead."